Your Definitive Guide To OET Training

 Is OET easy to pass?

-Is it easier than IELTS?
+Is it more accessible than IELTS?

-What’s the difference between the two?
+What is the difference between the two?

-So let’s clear everything for once and for all.
+So let us clear everything for once and for all.

-And similar to how OET has four subtests, the IELTS exam is also divided into four subtests – Reading, Listening, Writing, and Speaking.
+Like how OET has four subtests, the IELTS exam is also divided into four subtests – Reading, Listening, Writing, and Speaking.

-And here are the reasons why is it so:
+Here are the reasons why is it so:

-1- Relevancy to your work
+1- Relevancy to the nature of work.

 Whereas when giving an IELTS academic test, the focus will be more on the linguistic side.

-2- It will build your confidence
+2- It will build confidence.

 3 – Fewer headaches in scoring